pawarvijay/recruitment/README.md

 1. Fork this github repository using your personal github account
 2. Create your solution.
 Test it.
 Test it again to be sure.
 Commit it and push to your personal repo.
-3. Submit a PR (pull request) back to this repository indicating your solution is ready for review
+3. Push it to your personal GitHub Repo and send us the URL via email at nawaz@cloudboost.io

 ## Evaluation Criteria